 The Wadsworth Library is located at the Mount Ida Campus of UMass Amherst, and is open to all UMass students regardless of their home enrollment.

-During the semester, the Wadsworth Library is open Monday-Tuesday, 8am-8pm, Wednesday-Thursday 8am-7pm, Friday 8am-5pm, and 10am-5pm on Saturdays.
+During the semester, the Wadsworth Library is open Monday-Thursday, 8am-8pm, Friday 8am-5pm, and 10am-2pm on Saturdays.
 Wadsworth is closed on Sundays.

 The Wadsworth Library contains the collection local to the Mount Ida Campus of UMass Amherst.
 Unlike the libraries at the main campus, only students, faculty, and staff have borrowing privileges at Mount.
 Ida.
 The loan period is 90 days for students with a valid UCard.

 The UMass Amherst Libraries can provide electronic copies of articles or book chapters on request, and will borrow materials not available in our collections from other libraries.
 You can read more about our services at Interlibrary Loan FAQ.